lewis-morris/flarchitect/docs/md/models/nested-relationship-dumping.md

 `?dump_relationships=false` on a request to temporarily suppress all relationships.
-API_SERIALIZATION_DEPTH <configuration.html#SERIALIZATION_DEPTH> limits how many levels of related resources are embedded.
-Increasing the depth exposes deeper links or objects but may add overhead.
+API_SERIALIZATION_DEPTH <configuration.html#SERIALIZATION_DEPTH> limits how many levels of related resources are embedded. `0` (default) keeps them as URLs even with `dump=json` or `dump=dynamic`.
+Increase the depth to inline that many relationship levels before falling back to URLs.
 For API_SERIALIZATION_TYPE <configuration.html#SERIALIZATION_TYPE> set to `"dynamic"`, clients can choose which relationships to embed by supplying a comma-separated `join` parameter, e.g.
 `?join=books,publisher`.
 Any relationships not listed are returned as URLs.